Rock Lobster Regions

 A separate bag and possession limit applies in

-33' (including both the Eastern and Western regions), however the boat limit for each Region still applies (see diagram below).
+Northern Bass Strait for all waters north of a line of latitude 39°33' (including both the Eastern and Western regions), however the boat limit for each Region still applies (see diagram below).
 This area is north of King and Flinders Islands and includes the Kent Hogan Group and Deal Island.
 The catch limits are lower here to reduce compliance risks in state waters in close proximity to Victoria.

 Rock lobster regions